appsquickly/typhoon/README.md

 For example a MasterCardPaymentEngine and a VisaPaymentEngine, both implementing a PaymentEngine protocol.
 (Some other DI containers for Objective-C have problems with this).***

-* Supports auto-wiring, for simple cases.
-For more complex gets straight-to-the-point without getting too "meta" (aka annotaiton-crazy) by defining fragmented qualifiers and so forth.
+* Supports auto-wiring "annotations" (macros), for simple cases.
+When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.
+(No "meta" fragmented qualifier macros, etc).

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
 Now you know where to look if you need to change something.